misa198/dell-latitude-5570-hackintosh/README.md

 ## How to use?

 This EFI is for `Monterey`.
-If you want to use it for other versions of macOS, you need to replace the 2 files in `EFI > OC > Kexts`:
+If you want to use it for other versions of macOS, you need to replace the 2 kexts in `EFI > OC > Kexts` and OC snapshot again:

 - itlwm.kext to [version for your version of macOS](https://github.com/OpenIntelWireless/itlwm/releases)
 - BlueToolFixup.kext to [IntelBluetoothInjector.kext](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases)